emqx/neuron-docs/en_US/configuration/north-apps/mqtt/overview.md

 Neuron supports MQTT as one of its communication protocols.
 The Neuron MQTT plugin allows users to quickly build IoT applications that use MQTT communication between devices and the cloud.

-Using the MQTT plugin, developers can also publish messages back to IoT devices, triggering device actions such as turning on or off lights, motors, and other equipment.
+Using the MQTT plugin, developers can also publish messages back to IoT devices, triggering actions such as turning lights, motors, and other equipment on or off.

 The plugin also supports secure communication with devices, using authentication and encrypted communication protocols to ensure data safety and privacy.